 - Do not give a player a ride to a game or a training; do not allow a player to be alone with you in your car; do not put yourself in a one-to-one situation with a player at the end of training or games.
 Avoid even the appearance of impropriety.

-- Cincy SC should be active and engaged in email and text groups for their teams.
-These lists should be used for Cincy SC-related communications only.
-Coaches should refrain from using them for solicitation of any kind.
+- Cincy SC coaches should be active and engaged in the official email and text groups for their teams.
+These lists should be used for Cincy SC-related communications only and not used for solicitation of any kind.
+Do not use additional communication tools such as TeamSnap, a Facebook group, or a group text without permission from the Director of Communications.

 - Prepare a session plan in advance, but be prepared to adjust based on the circumstances (field space, equipment, # players, etc.).